mpv-player/mpv/DOCS/man/en/options.rst

     name to force it, this will skip some checks!
 Give the demuxer name as printed by ``--audio-demuxer=help``. ``--audio-demuxer=audio`` forces MP3.

+--audio-display=<no|attachment>
+    Setting this option to ``attachment`` (default) will display image attachments when playing audio files.
+It will display the first image found, and additional images are available as video streams.

+    Setting this option to ``no`` disables display of video entirely when playing audio files.

+    This option has no influence on files with normal video tracks.

 --audiofile=<filename>
     Play audio from an external file (WAV, MP3 or Ogg Vorbis) while viewing a movie.